alejandroatacho/Environment-Tools/README.md

 ## Features

-- Builds a website template
+- Builds a website template.
-- Automatically deletes specified files or directories
+- Automatically deletes specified files or directories made by these scripts.
-- Sets up an Odoo project template
+- Sets up an Odoo project template.
-- Deletes all Sass file output (CSS) in a directory except for styles.css (you can customize it as needed)
+- Deletes all Sass file output (CSS) in a directory except for styles.css (you can customize it as needed).
-- Counts the number of lines of code in a directory
+- Counts the number of lines of code in a directory.
-- Searches for specified text in XML files
+- Searches for specified text in XML files.
-- Visualizes the structure of an XML file (Tree Viewer)
+- Visualizes the structure of an XML file (Tree Viewer).

 ### To-Do List

 - [ ] Make the code_counter not count the tools folder.
-- [ ] Add more languages & options
+- [ ] Add more languages & options.
-- [ ] Add more frameworks with pre-built templates
+- [ ] Add more frameworks with pre-built templates.
 - [ ] Add delete tool folder after project completion if too many shell scripts are created in the future.

 ![alt text](/img_for_github/Akko_Kagari_Classic_Shell_Scripting.jpg)